mbellucio/matheus-rebase-labs/Readme.md

 Wait for a couple seconds for Docker to setup everything. <br>

-You can access the web application on this URL: `http://localhost:1234`
+You can access the web application on this URL: `http://localhost:1234` You can access the api on this URL: `http://localhost:3000/:endpoint`

 ## Tests